Hyrax Hill: Gumban nomenclature

 While investigating archaeological sites in Kenya, Louis Leakey identified early sites belonging to the Neolithic period.
-He named these "Gumban" sites, after small forest-dwellers in kikuyu mythology that were said to have lived in the area before the Kikuyu.
+He named these "Gumban" sites, after small forest-dwellers in Kikuyu mythology that were said to have lived in the area before the Kikuyu.
 He further broke the category down into the "Gumban A" and "Gumban B" variations.
 Leakey did not intend to imply that the Gumba were the creators of the Neolithic sites, but intended the term to broadly refer to a culture that predated the modern inhabitants of the area.
 Leakey used this term while excavating the nearby Nakuru burial site, and Mary Leakey continued the usage when excavating Hyrax Hill.
 The name has since fallen out of use, due to its misleading nature.
 "Gumban B" was originally identified as a Neolithic culture, but it was often mistakenly used to refer to sites that are now correctly dated to the Iron-Age.
 There was no reliable way to date the sites at the time, and Louis Leakey accidentally included Iron-Age pottery sherds among the "Gumban B" artifacts of the pre-Iron-Age Nakuru Burial site.
 Thus, Iron-Age sites like Site II of Hyrax hill became associated with Neolithic "Gumban B" sites until a clearer chronology of the area was developed.

-The pottery types found at Hyrax Hill was originally were originally named "Gumban A" and "Gumban B" by Louis and Mary Leakey when they were first discovered at Hyrax Hill and the Nakuru Burial Site.
+The pottery types found at Hyrax Hill were originally named "Gumban A" and "Gumban B" by Louis and Mary Leakey when they were first discovered at Hyrax Hill and the Nakuru Burial Site.
 These terms fell out of use along with the term "Gumban".
 The ceramic type formerly known as "Gumban A" is now known as "Nderit ware" and the type formerly known as "Gumban B" is now known as "Lanet ware."
 Both these names refer to the locations that the ceramic types were first identified.